JuliaDynamics/ChaosTools.jl/paper/paper.md

 @time Reconstruction(ts, 2, 2);
 @time information_dim(traj);
 ```
-The code prints: `Dimensions: 1.233, 1.2292`.
+The code prints: `Dimensions: 1.2001, 1.2008`.
 Performing the reconstruction clocks at
 0.000822 seconds and calculating the dimension of the dataset clocks at 0.603827 seconds.
 We note that the function `information_dim` (and other similar ones) computes
-a lot of automated steps by measuring entropies at many different partition sizes.
+a lot of automated steps by measuring entropies at many different partition sizes
+and deducing a scaling slope.
 That is the reason for being "slow".

 # References